zowe/docs-site/docs/user-guide/certificates-configuration-questionnaire.md

 - JKS / JCEKS

 ### Certificate signing
 Every digital certificate must be signed by a public/private Certificate Authority(CA), or they can be self-signed.
-Consequently, the CA's signing certificates also must be signed, effectively building a trust chain, rooted by a trusted Root Certificate Authority (who's certificate is self-signed).
+Recursively, the CA's signing certificates also must be signed, effectively building a trust chain, rooted by a trusted Root Certificate Authority (who's certificate is self-signed).
 The Root CA can be a public or a private one.

 When the certificates are signed by a public CA, their genuineness can be easily verified due to the transitive trust policy based on the signing certificates chain and the public availability of that certificates.